10 Weird Driving Laws that You Didn't Know

 Erase your traffic ticket fast and easy with America's #1 Traffic School course.

-For the most part, traffic laws are emplaced for the welfare and benefit of all people, drivers and pedestrians alike.
-But every so often a bizarre law is passed that makes you scratch your head and think: “Who really thought that was necessary?”
-Some of these laws are so blatantly obvious that they should go without saying, while others are so ridiculous that you couldn't imagine anyone actually committing the offense.
+For the most part, traffic laws are placed for the welfare and benefit of all people, drivers and pedestrians alike.
+But every so often a bizarre law is passed that makes you scratch your head and think: “Who thought that was necessary?”
+Some of these laws are so blatantly obvious that they should go without saying, while others are so ridiculous that you couldn't imagine anyone committing the offense.
 Check out these weird, but true driving laws:

 1) In Glendale, CA, it is illegal to jump into or out of a vehicle in motion

 Maybe it’s just me, but it seems pretty obvious that jumping out of a moving vehicle is a bad idea.
-Maybe it has to do with Glendale being so close to Los Angeles, where they shoot all those high-speed action movies, that people down there are prone to actually attempt such reckless stunts.
+Maybe it has to do with Glendale being so close to Los Angeles, where they shoot all those high-speed action movies, that people down there are prone to attempt such reckless stunts.

-Well, in case you didn't know it already, jumping out of a moving vehicle is very dangerous--and apparently illegal in Glendale as well.
+Well, in case you didn't know it already, jumping out of a moving vehicle is very dangerous--and illegal in Glendale as well.

 2) In Connecticut, it’s illegal to hunt from a car or ATV

 Another act that seems extremely dangerous is hunting from a moving vehicle (not to mention unsportsmanlike).
 To prevent this from happening, Connecticut passed a law prohibiting hunting or shooting from a vehicle.
 This law extends to ATVs as well, even if the vehicle is painted bright orange.
-So if you plan on hunting, expect to travel on foot the old fashioned way.
+So if you plan on hunting, expect to travel on foot the old-fashioned way.

 3) There’s no driving through playgrounds in Georgia

 Here’s a prime example of a law that seems so obvious it should go without saying.
-Apparently, law legislatures in Georgia thought it necessary to create a law specifically prohibiting driving through playgrounds.
+Law legislatures in Georgia thought it necessary to create a law specifically prohibiting driving through playgrounds.
 I don’t know about you, but I've never had any reason to drive through a playground nor can I think of even one good reason why I would need to.
 Common sense dictates on this one: don’t drive through playgrounds!

 4) Thirty days in jail for anyone who screeches his tires in Derby, Kansas

 Here’s an example of a law that seems a bit excessive.
 According to a law passed in Derby, Kansas, screeching your tires can land you up to a $500 fine and/or thirty days in jail.
-I agree that its annoying when people do this, but these punishments seem like overkill.
-Whether you agree with me or not, play it safe and don’t screech your tires in Derby!
+I agree that it's annoying when people do this, but these punishments seem like overkill.
+Whether you agree with me or not, play it safe, and don’t screech your tires in Derby!

 5) No running out of gas in Youngstown, Ohio